 The MiVoice Office 400 communication servers offer you several possibilities to implement a hospitality and hotel solution, with different operation applications and interfaces.
-Configuration is via WebAdmin.
+Configuration is done through WebAdmin.
 The Mitel 6940 SIP, Mitel 6873 SIP, MiVoice 5380 / 5380 IP reception phone or the web-based Mitel 400 Hospitality Manager application is available to operate the functions.
+Reduced hospitality functionality are also available on Mitel 6920 SIP, Mitel 6930 SIP, Mitel 6867 SIP and Mitel 6869 SIP phones.
 A connection to a Property Management System (PMS) via the communication server's Ethernet interface is also possible.
 The commercially available FIAS protocol is provided for this purpose.